Jazz at Lincoln Center’s 17th Annual Band Director Academy

 New York, NY

-Band Director Academy is a multi-day professional development workshop for band directors.
-This year, the Academy will be held at two locations: New York City’s Frederick P. Rose Hall, home of Jazz at Lincoln Center, and the Mesa Arts Center in Mesa, Arizona.
-Classes are led by prominent jazz educators and focus on the essentials of teaching jazz, emphasizing hands-on learning and providing practical techniques.
+Band Director Academy (BDA) is a multi-day professional development workshop for band directors.
+BDA will be held Friday, June 24 – Monday, June 27, 2016 at New York City’s Frederick P. Rose Hall, home of Jazz at Lincoln Center (JALC) and led by JALC Managing and Artistic Director Wynton Marsalis.
+Additional faculty will include members of the Jazz at Lincoln Center Orchestra and other prominent jazz educators.
+We focus on the essentials of teaching jazz, emphasizing hands-on learning and practical techniques.

 For more than twenty years, JALC’s “Essentially Ellington” program has been a popular aspect of many school jazz programs.
 This year, Wynton Marsalis leads directors into a deeper and more meaningful understanding of the music of Duke Ellington and his place in American culture.
 Whether you are a seasoned “EE veteran” or fresh out of school, teaching in a fully fledged program or just starting out, urban, suburban, rural or somewhere in between, playing Ellington’s music will enrich the lives of your students and community.
 We believe in a practical, literature based, hands on approach that is informed by the aesthetic choices made by our greatest composers, arrangers and practitioners of Americas music; jazz.